georg-paul/MEGAPONY3000/README.md

 MEGAPONY3000
 ============
-A Responsive Frontend Framework with lots of resuable CSS Objects, responsive patterns and built-in Element Queries.
+A Responsive Framework with focus on resuable CSS Objects and built-in Element Queries.
+Not a single media query is used.

 How do you use it